 Crotalaria is a large variety of over 500 species; there are approximately 30 native to Australia, & numerous exotic species have become acclimated.
 They are usually small to medium shrubs or herbaceous species.
 They are recognised as “rattlepods” because the seeds are loose in the pods.

 Crotalaria cunninghamii is a shrub that grows to about 3 metres tall with fluffy branches & foliage.
 The leaves are oval-shaped & about 30 mm long.
 The large, greenish pea flowers bloom in winter & spring on long spikes at the tips of the branches.

-The sap from the leaves of this flower variety or species was used by aborigines to manage eye infections.
+Aborigines used the sap from the leaves of this flower variety or species to manage eye infections.